 We see this permeating every facet of society, from gender identity to even the identity of our political parties.
 It should be no surprise that the world is lost and searching for identity but as sons and daughters of the King we know who we are.

 The question is, are we living out our identity in spirit and truth.
 If we are doing so there would be a genuine outflow of God’s love and power, in a way that transforms our cities just as we have been transformed.

 Perhaps the Church has a love affair with the world and lip service for the Father?
-Perhaps the bridge of Christ is well trodden to and fro from the Father’s presence to the world and back again.
-Perhaps the Father is saying, “return home and stay home”.
-Let’s sit and talk a while.
+Perhaps the bridge of Christ is well traveled to and fro from the Father’s presence to the world and back again?
+Perhaps the Father is saying, “return home and stay home”, let’s sit and talk a while.

 The identity crisis is solved when you know who you are, then the outflow of your life follows suit.
 We should pray that in this hour of confusion we do not drift away from the understanding of our identity, and that the world would find theirs in Jesus as well.